 But, hey, guests have to make choices for the big day, too.
-And the most pressing one, after deciding not to show up late and in sweatpants, is what to give the pair as a present.
-In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector, director of brand at Zola, to give us some pointers on wedding gift etiquette.
+And the most pressing one, after what to wear, is what to give the pair as a present.
+In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector to give us some pointers on wedding gift etiquette.

-Read on to see how you can wrap up something every couple can enjoy.
+Learn how you can wrap up something every couple can enjoy below.

 What should people always keep in mind when shopping for a wedding gift?